-1-10 AIC -7890 Ultra II SCSI
+1-10 AIC-7890 Ultra II SCSI

-Note: If you are using a low voltage differential Hard Drive, it is recommended you use LVD/ SE Ultra II SCSI cable.
-LVD/SE cable offers increased length, and can accommodate more devices.
+Note: If you are using a low voltage differential hard drive, it is recommended that you use an LVD/SE Ultra II SCSI cable.
+LVD/SE cables offer increased length and can accommodate more devices.

-SUPER P6DBU/P6SBU has an on-board SCSI controller which is 100% compatible with all major operating and hardware platforms.
-The AIC-7890 controller provides advanced PCI-to-SCSI Ultra2 SCSI host adapter features in a 272-pin Ball Grid Array (BGA) package, as well as containing an integrated dual mode (LVD/SE) transceiver.
-The AIC-7890 Ultra2 SCSI chip connects to a 32-bit PCI bus.
-It is PCI 2.1 compliant, and fully supports the power management requirements specified in Microsoft's PC 97 guidelines and it provides SCAM level 2 support.
-The AIC-7890 functions with Adaptec RAIDport III (ARO-1130xA-2) to deliver RAID functionality.
+The SUPER P6DBU/P6SBU has an onboard SCSI controller that is 100% compatible with all major operating and hardware platforms.
+The AIC-7890 controller provides advanced PCI-to-SCSI Ultra II SCSI host adapter features in a 272-pin Ball Grid Array (BGA) package, as well as containing an integrated dual mode (LVD/SE) transceiver.
+The AIC-7890 Ultra II SCSI chip connects to a 32-bit PCI bus.
+It is PCI 2.1 compliant, it fully supports the power management requirements specified in the Microsoft PC 97 guide-lines and it provides SCAM level 2 support.
+The AIC-7890 functions with Adaptec RAIDport III (ARO-1130U2) to deliver RAID functionality.